 The digital crypto-assets markets have developed into a vibrant ecosystem of speculators, traders, investors, market makers, liquidators, and many more niche-specific roles such as prediction market outcome reporters, decentralized governance participants, debt underwriters, transaction validators, and others.

 Consequently, peer-to-peer financial engineering picked up steam significantly.
 It accelerated over the past year, bringing quite a few opportunities for turning a profit while participating and taking up some role in the system.

 What is DeFi (Decentralized Finance)?

 This trend of permissionless financial engineering has come to be known as the DeFi movement.
-It takes the basic concept of Bitcoin its logical step further towards more sophisticated transaction types and self-enforceable contractual agreements expressed in executable code residing on the shared ledger (what’s called the blockchain).
+In more technical terms, it takes the basic concept of Bitcoin its logical step further towards more sophisticated transaction types and self-enforceable contractual agreements expressed in executable code residing on the shared ledger (more simply the blockchain).

 This allows for self-executable and transparent business logic to be programmed (so-called “smart contracts”) and procedures carried out in the form of what is usually referred to as protocols.